 Ian Clarke-Fisher handles employment litigation matters and counsels clients on various employment issues, including wrongful termination, discrimination, sexual harassment, retaliation, noncompetition and confidentiality agreements, contracts, layoffs, and employee compensation.
 In addition to his employment practice, Mr. Clarke-Fisher also focuses on commercial litigation and early dispute resolution.
 He works with businesses on every aspect of a dispute; from litigation prevention strategies, workplace policy revisions, and best practices, to responding to administrative charges and court complaints, handling discovery, preparing for trial, and taking matters on appeal.
-He is a member of the firm’s Labor and Employment Group.
+He is a member of the firm’s Labor, Employment, Benefits + Immigration Group.

 Mr. Clarke-Fisher regularly represents businesses in complex litigation, such as collective and class actions, and administrative proceedings, including claims before the Equal Employment Opportunity Commission and the New York State Division on Human Rights.
 His clients range from Fortune 500 companies, with national or global operations, to local employers.